This post is sponsored by The book people. This post contains affiliate links.

 We have books all over our house.
 Both girls have bookcases in their bedrooms, both the traditional type and ones that make the book covers more visually appealing to children.
 These are cheap and easy to put up picture rails from IKEA.

-We also have children’s books downstairs with their toys.
+We also have children’s picture books downstairs with their toys.
 This means they don’t just associate books with bedtime stories.
 I want them to love books and know that we can read them whenever they want to.
+It really helps to have children’s reading books around for them to pick up whenever they want to.

 Make reading to your child a priority.